 I paused after writing this email to myself.
 I looked up.
 The office was quieter.
 My boss wasn’t around.
 She had probably left for her dinner meeting.
 As I glanced around some more, I noticed that there was barely a soul left.
 There were the usual one or two assistants who worked for ridiculously demanding agents that their “employment” essentially constituted slave labor.
 Other than those usual whipping boys, there was just the night janitor making the rounds emptying individual trash bins and replacing their plastic bag liners.

 How did I not notice the passing time?
 I look back at my computer screen.
-I click on the internet icon.
+I click on the search icon.
 I Google “OCD” and “treatment” and a multitude of links come up.
 I come across many support groups and information on medications.
 I have tried those.
 Didn’t work.
 I look at treatment facilities.
 I need residential facilities.
 I have tried out-patient treatment at UCLA and other clinics.
 They didn’t work.
 I come across a place in Wisconsin that is located on a lake.
 It sounds nice but doesn’t feel entirely right for me.
 I come across Meningers Clinic in Texas.
 It looks like something out of late seventies or early eighties.
 I’m not happy about that.
 I read about it and it sounds to be more targeted toward adolescents.
 I continue my search.
 I come across McLean Hospital in Boston.
 I read more.
 The literature immediately comforts me.
 I read and re-read it over and over.
 Every time it feels right.
 I research McLean Hospital.
 It’s consistently ranked as the best mental health facility in the country by reputable sources, which further assures me.
 I need the assurance.
 I feel good about this.

 I find a contact name for the Obsessive Compulsive Disorder Institute at McLean.
 I write it down on a post-it and then walk into my boss’s empty office.
 I close the glass door so no one can hear me.
 I call.
 It’s ringing.
 I hang up.
 I call again and this time let it connect.